reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 ## Metrics & Results

-> 📉 The dramatic drop in alerts, flows, and incidents demonstrates how quickly and effectively the environment improved after targeted hardening strategies were implemented.
+> 📉 The dramatic drop in alerts, flows, and incidents demonstrates how quickly and effectively the environment improved after implementing targeted hardening strategies.

 ### ⏱️ Before vs After (24 h)